Christian Jacobsen Drakenberg

-Christian Jacobsen Drakenberg (18 November 1626 (?) – 9 October 1772) was a Norwegian sailor who, according to his information, was born in 1626 in Blomsholm, Norway and thus reached the age of 145.
+Christian Jacobsen Drakenberg (18 November 1626 (disputed) – 9 October 1772) was a Norwegian sailor who, according to his information, was born in 1626 in Blomsholm, Norway and thus reached the age of 145.
 The claims have since proven implausible but at the time it was widely accepted and contributed to his considerable fame.
 Drakenberg led a colorful life as a sailor; he traveled much in Europe and Asia, was held captive by pirates on several occasions and fought in 3 wars under different Danish kings.
 He retired at the claimed age of 86, and in light of his impressive story he was awarded a yearly pension by the Danish king.
 Drakenberg spent the last years of his life living with beneficiaries and friends until his death in 1772 in Aarhus, Denmark.

 The most important source for Drakenberg's life is the publication "Den ældgamle Normand, Christian Jacobsen Drakenbergs, Levnets-Beskrivelse; Tilligemed den over ham holdte Liigprædiken, og hans Portrait" (English: The ancient Norwegian, Christian Jacobsen Drakenbergs, life description; In addition the funeral sermon held and his portrait) by a tenant named Mønster on the manor Allinggård from 1774.
 The publication is based on Drakenberg's own memories which he had written down when he lived at the manor in the 1750s.
 Mønster also added information about conversations he had with Drakenberg and a number of second-hand accounts.

 Claims

 Drakenberg claimed to have been born in 1626, in Blomsholm, Norway and that he was baptized by the priest Peder Johansen Wynsten.
 In 1732, Drakenberg travelled to Norway and obtained a document from the parish register to prove his claim.
 He returned with the documents and it was accepted at the time.
 However, no evidence of the priest that originally baptised him, the priest who gave him the documents in 1732 and his parents has been found.
 Incidentally, parish registers did not become mandatory by law in Norway until 1683.
 Although the evidence appears spurious, at the time few doubted Drakenberg's claims and his age of 145 was noted in both the parish register and the probate and he garnered some fame in his time.
-Some historians have since pinned his most likely birth date to around 1665-70, making Drakenberg about 100 years old when he died, although no conclusive evidence has been found.
+Some historians have since pinned his most likely birth date to around 1665–1670, making Drakenberg about 100 years old when he died, although no conclusive evidence has been found.

 It is known that Drakenberg was from Norway, was a sailor, that he received a pension by the king of Denmark in 1735 and that he married two years later.
 His life before he met count Frederik Danneskjold-Samsøe is sparsely documented but more information becomes available in the time after he settled in Jutland.